-The term "stormwater" shall mean the surface runoff generated by precipitation reaching the ground surface.
+The term "stormwater" shall mean drainage runoff from the surface of the land resulting from precipitation or snow or ice melt.

 § 25-237.2 Stormwater Filters.

 The term "Stormwater Filters" shall mean any number of structural mechanisms, such as multi-chamber catch basins, sand/peat filters, sand filters, and so forth, which are installed to intercept stormwater flow and remove pollutants prior to discharge.
 Typically, these systems require periodic maintenance and clean out.